abbreviatedman/avec-vous-client/wireframe.md

 ### My Stories Page

-- intro
 - Tab to select
-  - Stories it's my turn in [default]
+  - My Turn [default]
-  - All stories
+  - All Stories
+  - Stories I Manage

 ### A Story On A Page

 - a truncated version of the story
   - from the end for in-progress stories
   - from the start for completed stories
-- whose turn it is
-- completion status
 - title if completed

 ### Story Details Page